What is the initial registration fee for my physician license?

 What is FCVS?
 What information do they collect?
 Would this service benefit my physician licensure application?

 The Federation Credentials Verification Service (FCVS) is a service created by the Federation of State Medical Boards to streamline the credentialing and licensing process.
 FCVS is not a requirement for Texas licensure and is in no way a guarantee of licensure or of an expedited application process in Texas.
 FCVS will be of the greatest benefit to an applicant who is applying from a school that will not issue multiple sets of documents or will be applying to several other states in addition to Texas.
 The Federation of State Medical Boards collects information regarding an applicant's identity, medical education, postgraduate training, licensure examination history, ECFMG certification, and board action history.
 This information is verified by the FCVS and maintained as a primary source record of a physician's credentials.
 FCVS will send a standard portfolio to state boards, hospitals, managed care plans, or professional societies at the applicant's request.
+Please note that the Texas Medical Board may require additional documentation in place of or in addition to the documentation provided within the FCVS packet.
 Please contact the Federation of State Medical Boards directly concerning service fees and processing times.

 How do I register for USMLE Step 3?